 American Founder, lawyer professor, and U. S. Supreme Court Justice James Wilson also supported the principle of natural and unalienable rights in his 1790-1791 Lectures on Law and in his 1793 court decision Chisholm vs. Georgia.
 In his Lectures, he observed that all human beings possess natural rights which are upheld by the universal moral law of God and Nature.
 He writes, …

-In Chisholm vs. Georgia, Wilson, like Locke, referenced ideas from Genesis 1, Ephesians 2:10, and Psalm 139:14 (in which the individual is described as “fearfully and wonderfully made”).
+In Chisholm vs. Georgia, Wilson, like Locke, referenced ideas from Genesis 1 (in which God is man’s Creator), Psalm 139:14 (in which man is described as God’s “fearfully and wonderfully made” work), and Ephesians 2:10 (in which a believer is described as God’s “workmanship”).
 He thus defended from the Bible a person’s God-given rights that should be protected by civil government.
-Likewise expressing the idea of man as God’s workmanship found in Ephesians 2:10, Wilson expounds, “MAN, fearfully and wonderfully made, is the workmanship of his all perfect CREATOR.
+Wilson expounds, “MAN, fearfully and wonderfully made, is the workmanship of his all perfect CREATOR.
 A State, as useful and valuable as the contrivance is, is the inferior contrivance of man and from man’s native dignity derives all its acquired importance [bold emphasis mine].”11 Because the state consists of the people, Wilson essentially asserted, if the state diminishes the rights and dignity of the individual citizen, it basically also diminishes the rights of the state itself.

 The principle of God-given natural, unalienable rights of “life, liberty, and the pursuit of happiness” is a key philosophical principle expressed in the U. S. Declaration of Independence and reflected in the U. S. Constitution.
-Taking up Locke’s worldview and arguments, the American Founders grounded man’s natural rights in the “Creator God” and the “Law of Nature and Nature’s God.”
-They considered these rights to be a gift from God granted to humanity as God’s image-bearing masterpiece, His workmanship.
-Such rights allowed mankind to fulfill their God-ordained duties in life.
-Indeed, the Founders were acutely aware that removing God or the moral law as the grounding of natural rights would place those rights in jeopardy.
-For if one could separate these rights from the divine source, one could justify taking them away at will for any reason.
+Drawing in large part from the Law of Nature and God, the Bible, and Western Judeo-Christian thought, as well as taking up Locke’s worldview and arguments, the American Founders grounded man’s natural rights in the “Creator” and the “Law of Nature and Nature’s God.”
+They considered these inherent rights to be a gift from God endowed to humanity as His image-bearing creation or workmanship.
+Such rights allow mankind to freely fulfill their God-ordained purposes and duties in life.
+The Founders were acutely aware that removing God or the moral law as the grounding of natural rights would place those rights in jeopardy.
+For if one could separate these rights from the Divine Source, one could justify taking them away at will for any reason.
 Jefferson pressed the point in his 1781 Notes on the State of Virginia: “Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are the gift of God?
 That they are not to be violated but with His wrath?”12 The principle of natural, unalienable rights in America’s founding philosophy is, affirms Steven Waldman in his 2008 Founding Faith: Providence, Politics, and the Birth of Religious Freedom in America, the “best argument that Judeo-Christian tradition influenced the creation of our nation.”13

 King James Version (KJV)